skip to main content

 It can be tough finding out that someone’s scammed you out of thousands of dollars, and the peace of mind of having insurance.
 The good news is, you can contact the Financial Services Regulatory Authority of Ontario (FSRA) for help.

 It’s important to look out for yourself, especially when it comes to things like insurance.
 It’s meant to keep you safe, and if you’re going to go through the effort to get a policy, you’ll want to be sure it’s legitimate.
-By keeping our tips in mind, you’ll be well-equipped to weed out any questionable brokers that may approach you.
+By keeping our tips in mind, you’ll be well-equipped to weed out any questionable brokers that you may come across.

 Choose Onlia to start saving on auto & home insurance